“`html

 During Your Workout: Quality Over Quantity

 The type of exercise you’re doing determines your hydration strategy during workouts.
 For sessions under an hour, water alone usually suffices.
 Your body has enough stored electrolytes to maintain proper function during shorter, moderate-intensity exercise.
+Understanding proper workout frequency after 50 helps you plan your hydration accordingly.

 Drink when you feel thirsty during exercise, but don’t wait until you’re parched.
 Small, frequent sips work better than chugging large amounts, which can cause stomach discomfort.
 The goal is maintaining your pre-exercise hydration level, not dramatically increasing fluid intake.
+Adults managing joint-friendly strength training over 40 especially benefit from consistent fluid intake, as proper hydration supports cartilage health and joint lubrication throughout every session.

 Recovery Hydration: The Often-Missed Opportunity